notadeejay/rbc-training/data/Week 4 Day 2/11__Arrays__Reading.md

 // now the fruits array would be ["mangoes", "oranges", "bananas"]
 ```

 ## Exercises

 - Make a list of your top five favourite foods, and put them into an array
-- Log each of your five favourite foods by their index values
+- Log to the console each of your five favourite foods using their index values
 - Add another food to your favourite foods array using the `.push` function